 For performance reasons, we do not recommend using gnu compilers.
 If you find a need to use gnu compilers (code only compiles with gnu or you want to make sure your code works with open source compilers?), please contact HPC support.

 Henry2 nodes are a mix of single-, dual-, quad-, and six-core processors.
 Total processor cores per node range from 2 to 16.
 All the processor cores on a node share access to the all of the memory on the node.
 Individual nodes can be used to run programs written using a shared memory programming model - such as OpenMP.

-To submit a shared memory job to use multiple cores on a single node use the bsub options -n 1 -x.
-These request one task to specify exclusive use of a node.
+To submit a shared memory job to use multiple cores on a single node use the bsub options -n 16 -x.
+These request exclusive use of a node.
 An example submission file might be

 If the above file is shmemjob, it could be submitted by the command